Dog & Cat Teeth Cleaning in Decatur for Healthy Mouths

 Pets develop plaque that can turn into tartar just like humans.
 Furthermore, this tartar can invade your pet’s gum-line and causing gingivitis, and in serious cases periodontitis.
-Regular pet dental care can easily prevent troublesome tooth and gum disease.
-At Fairview Hospital, we know how difficult it can be to brush your pet’s teeth daily.
+Regular dog and cat teeth cleaning can easily prevent troublesome tooth and gum disease.
+At Fairview Hospital for Animals, we know how difficult it can be to brush your pet’s teeth daily.
 That is why we educate our pet parents on the proper way to brush their pet’s teeth and educate them about which dental chews and treats best prevent dental disease.
 Your pet’s dental health will be evaluated at each examination, and if your pet does require a professional dental scaling and polishing or requires surgical tooth extraction we provide this service as well.
 Follow our preventive dental care recommendations and services to keep your pet healthy and pain free!

 Gum disease, otherwise known as gingivitis, can lead to more serious dental disease called periodontitis.
 The American Veterinary Dental College cites that by three-years old, most cats and dogs show symptoms of periodontal disease.
 Fortunately, regular pet dental care can entirely prevent the condition that in its most severe form can wreak havoc on your pet’s immune system, and cause loss of teeth, gums and bone.